-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 Design

-How your website and landing pages look plays an important role when it comes to CRO.
-An aesthetically pleasing and easy-to-navigate design is likely to improve usability and make it easier for users to convert.
+How your website and landing pages look plays an important role in CRO.
+An aesthetically pleasing and easy-to-navigate design will improve usability and make it easier for users to convert.

-In designing your landing pages, work with a web designer who understands CRO and how users generally navigate a website.
+When designing your landing pages, work with a web designer who understands CRO and how users typically navigate a website.

-The site should be accessible on mobile devices, include readable fonts and interactive menus, and otherwise make it easy for visitors to find what they are looking for.
+Your site should be responsive and accessible, making it easy for visitors to find what they want.
+Your fonts and include interactive menus should be easily readable to anyone.

 Site Speed

-Fast website load speed is an essential part of any search engine optimized website and is a component of CRO as well.
-The longer it takes to for your website to load, the more likely users are to drop off and go to another website.
+Fast website load speed is an essential part of both SEO and CRO.
+The longer it takes for your website to load, the more likely users will drop off and go elsewhere.

-Ideally, your website should load in under 3 seconds on both desktop and mobile devices.
-Decrease image file size and remove slow-loading website elements to ensure fast load time.
-This alone can increase conversions on your site.
+Ideally, your website should load in under three seconds on both desktop and mobile devices.
+Decrease image file sizes and remove slow-loading website elements to ensure fast load time.
+This alone can increase conversions to your site.

 Copy

 Web copy refers to the words users read on your website and landing pages.
-Skilled copywriters are able to craft copy that speaks to the unique needs of your target audience.
+Skilled copywriters can craft copy that speaks to the unique needs of your target audience.
 It’s not enough to simply write “off the cuff” and hope for the best.

-This is where audience research comes into play.
-If you know what your audience is struggling with and the solutions they are looking for, you’ll be able to communicate the value of your offer – the features, benefits, and more.
+This is another place where audience research comes into play.
+If you know what your audience is struggling with and the solutions they’re looking for, you’ll be able to communicate the value of your offer.

-Ultimately, you are trying to convince users that your service or product is the best solution for their needs.
+Ultimately, you’re trying to convince users that your service or product is the best solution for their needs.

 A call-to-action is an often short, concise appeal to users to take some sort of action on your site.
-The most commonly seen phrases are “Contact Us”, “Buy Now”, and “Work With Us”, but you can certainly get much more creative.
+The most commonly seen phrases are things like “Contact Us,” “Buy Now,” and “Work With Us.”
+However, you can get as creative as you like as long as you’re asking the visitor to perform an action.

 For example, if you know your audience is interested in a particular offer, your CTA can be more obvious, like “Buy X Here” or “Download Y Now.”

-A best practice is to make it obvious what users will be getting once they click on a link or submit their information.
+A best practice is to make it obvious what users will get once they click on a link or submit their information.

 Navigation

 Your site’s structure should be built with the primary goal of making your website easy for users to navigate.
-This structure typically consists of a layout of where your pages exist on your site and how they interact with each other
+You should have a logical layout of where your pages exist on your site and how they interact with each other.

-Most sites adopt a hierarchical site structure, with the most important pages existing in the main menu and subpages in the dropdown menu.
-Ideally, your web pages should not be “buried” more than 3 clicks away from the Home page.
+Most sites adopt a hierarchical site structure, with the most important pages living in the main menu and subpages in the dropdown menu.
+Ideally, your web pages should not be “buried” more than three clicks away from the home page.

 Consider how a typical user might navigate your site.
-Even better, you should look at a content drill-down report of your site to see how users journey from one page to another.
+Even better, look at a content drill-down report of your site to see how users journey from one page to another.

 This might look something like: